yanhui09/MAC2023/exercises/03_wgs.md

 fastqc data/wgs/ont_r10_20x.fastq.gz -o ./fastqc/ont_r10
 ```

-You can open the html files in the `fastqc` directory to have a look at the quality of the sequencing data.
+You can open the `.html` files in the `fastqc` directory to have a look at the quality of the sequencing data.

 **Illumina**
 ![illumina](./assets/03_wgs/read_illumina.png)